 Sacramento-San Joaquin Delta

-The Delta Methylmercury TMDL was adopted by the Regional Board on 22 April 2010.
+The Delta Methylmercury Total Maximum Daily Load (TMDL) was adopted by the Regional Board on 22 April 2010.
 It was approved by the State Water Resources Control Board and the California Office of Administrative Law.
 Final approval by the U.S. EPA was received on 20 October 2011.
 The TMDL was adopted as a Basin Plan Amendment and includes a control program to reduce methylmercury and inorganic mercury in the Delta.

-- February 24, 2021 - Delta Mercury Control Program and Total Maximum Daily Load Review, CEQA Scoping Meeting and Public Workshop Notice
+- Delta Mercury Control Program and Total Maximum Daily Load Review, CEQA Scoping Meeting and Public Workshop Notice (24 February 2021)

 Phase I Methylmercury Characterization and Control Studies

 The first phase of the Delta Mercury Control Program required discharging entities to develop characterization and control studies to evaluate approaches for managing methylmercury.

 - Phase 1 Methylmercury Characterization and Control Study Final Reports are listed on the Archived Documents webpage.

 The Central Valley Water Board requested the Delta Science Program coordinate and conduct an independent review of these studies to assess the scientific validity of methods, analyses, and conclusions.